 The AFW units in Ring Of Red are exemplars of this trope - requiring a crew to load the main weapons, and additional infantry squads to provide support and cover fire.
 They also can only operate for very short periods before overheating, and visually are basically tanks with legs - many models take very obvious inspiration from WWII-era tanks.
 Crippling the legs is important; there are no less than four infantry techniques meant specifically to do just that, and an AFW's targeting computer is programmed to shoot the legs when allowed to calculate max accuracy.

-Interestingly, the third C&C game zig-zags this by mainly going back to standard vehicles for most roles, citing that mechs are too expensive to maintain and too easy to destroy, especially by commandoes, who can plant charges on the legs.
+Interestingly, the third C&C game zig-zags this by mainly going back to standard vehicles for most roles, citing that mechs are too expensive to maintain and too easy to destroy, especially by commandos, who can plant charges on the legs.
 GDI largely uses only the Juggernaut mech, which is an artillery platform, and only the Steel Talons faction still uses Wolverines & Titans.
 However, Nod has developed its own mech, the Avatar, and when fully upgraded is a real contender on the battlefield.